ClickHouse/clickhouse-go/README.md

 ## TLS/SSL

-At a low level all driver connect methods (DSN/OpenDB/Open) will use the [Go tls package](https://pkg.go.dev/crypto/tls) to establish a secure connection.
-The driver knows to use TLS if the Options struct contains a non-nil tls.Config pointer.
+At a low level all client connect methods (DSN/OpenDB/Open) will use the [Go tls package](https://pkg.go.dev/crypto/tls) to establish a secure connection.
+The client knows to use TLS if the Options struct contains a non-nil tls.Config pointer.

 Setting secure in the DSN creates a minimal tls.Config struct with only the InsecureSkipVerify field set (either true or false).
 It is equivalent to this code: